joseramoncajide/master_data_science_capstone/README.md

 **Files**:

- 2. [clustering.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
+ 2. [`clustering.ipnyb`](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
- 2.  [clustering.py](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
+ 2.  [`clustering.py`](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
- 3. [data_integration.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis and visualization phase.
+ 3. [`data_integration.Rmd`](www.es.es "sdsd"): a R markdown script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis and visualization phase.
+ 4. [`data_integration.md`](www.es.es "sdsd"): a R markdown report explaining how all the datasets were processed by `data_integration.Rmd`.

 ### Data analysis